 Find out about applying for Australian citizenship.

-Australia Day celebrations in 2013 saw about 17 000 people from 145 countries become Australian citizens across the nation.
+Australia Day celebrations this year saw about 17 800 people from 155 countries become Australian citizens across the nation.

-Governor General Quentin Bryce AC CVO delivering a speech to the new citizens at the 2013 Australia Day citizenship ceremony on the banks of Lake Burley Griffin.
-Photo not to be used or replaced or reproduced without the permission of the Department of Immigration and Border Protection.
+The Honourable Dame Quentin Bryce AD CVO leads the crowd in a moving Australian citizenship affirmation ceremony.
+Photo not to be used or reproduced without the permission of the Department of Immigration and Border Protection.

 Australian of the Year Awards